BlueBrain/Brayns/python/doc/source/examples_exporter.rst

 .. attention::

-    This class takes a regular time step between frames so if the movie FPS are not a multiple of simulation FPS, the movie time might not be accurate.
-The formula is the following:
+    The formula used to compute the frame indices is using the following formula to compute the index step between two frames to render:

-    step = int(simulation_fps / movie_fps / slowing_factor)
+    step = simulation_fps / movie_fps / slowing_factor

+    If the step is smaller than 1, some frames will be duplicated to match the target FPS.

 .. attention::